umee-network/docs/docs/users/blockchain-basics/what-is-blockchain.md

 ## Types of Blockchains

-The most common blockchains utilize Proof of Stake or Proof of Work consensus mechanisms.
+The most common blockchains utilize **Proof of Stake** or **Proof of Work** consensus mechanisms.

-### What is a Consensus Mechanism?

 A consensus mechanism is a procedure network participants follow in order to verify that the state of the data being transmitted on the network is correct.
 [Blockchains](/users/blockchain-basics/what-is-blockchain) use consensus mechanisms to ensure that all network participants are in agreement on the data (transactions) being published on the decentralized public ledger.
 This is what enables [crypto](/users/blockchain-basics/what-is-crypto) users to seamlessly transact without the need for a centralized authority.

 :::: tabs